LoyolaChicagoBooks/introcs-csharp/rst/lab-division-sentences.rst

     csharp> int denominator = int.Parse(input)
           >

-In this example, I accidentally hit the return/enter key before entering the required semicolon.
+In this example, we accidentally hit the return/enter key before entering the required semicolon.
 The secondary prompt '>' means that you have an incomplete
 statement: complete it.